bitsensor/elastalert-kibana-plugin/CONTRIBUTING.md

 ## Development

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
-Once you have completed that, git clone our plugin into a folder next to your cloned kibana folder.
-Once that is done you can use the commands below.
+Once you have completed that, you can use the commands below.

   - `yarn kbn bootstrap`